Kayla Creamer, W2IRY

 Ayer, MA 01432

 Having worked in television production/broadcasting since 2010 at Amherst Media and then Billerica Access Television, Kayla is always looking for ways to promote the wonderful hobby of Ham radio.
 In September of 2016, she joined up with the Billerica Amateur Radio Society (BARS) in hopes to eventually produce a public access series shining light on Ham radio to members of the community.
-She has since signed on to the BARS Board of Directors and has taken on the role of being the club’s social media/PR coordinator as well as the unofficial club photographer/videographer.
+She has was involved as a member of the BARS Board of Directors, but has moved on to become the club’s Vice President since 2017.
+She has also taken on the role of being the club’s social media/PR coordinator as well as the unofficial club photographer/videographer.

 She is an active member of both the Nashoba Valley Amatuer Radio Club (NVARC) as well as the Billerica Amateur Radio Society (BARS).
 You may have seen her photography from the 2016 NVARC Field Day event in the May 2017 issue of QST magazine as well as the 2016 issue recapping Field Day.